Anne Horton: Character and appearance

 Horace Walpole wrote "her coquetry was so active, so varied and yet so habitual, that it was difficult not to see through it and yet as difficult to resist it".
-While she was generally considered a great beauty, Walpole thought her merely "pretty", except for her green eyes, which he admitted were enchanting.
+While she was considered a great beauty, Walpole thought her merely "pretty", except for her green eyes, which he admitted were enchanting.
 That her eyes were remarkably expressive is confirmed by the several portraits of Anne by Thomas Gainsborough, one of which is in the Hugh Lane collection.